gmc-code/PC-app-development/docs/tk_apps/tk_name_age.rst

     def place_name_age():
         """
-        Takes the name and age and displays 2 sentences with them in it, in the GUI.
+        Retrieves the name and age from the respective entry widgets and displays them in a formatted message within the text widget.
+If no name or age is provided, default values are used.

+        The function performs the following steps:
+        1. Retrieves the name from the name_entry widget.
+If empty, defaults to "John Smith".
+        2. Retrieves the age from the age_entry widget.
+If empty, defaults to "16".
+        3. Clears the content of the name_age_text widget.
+        4. Inserts a formatted message into the name_age_text widget, displaying the name and age.

+        Example output:
+        "My name is John Smith.
+        I am 16 years old."
         """
         # get name
         name = name_entry.get()